Golan Heights 1of 2: Walking In Water

 Post Visit Note: To go to the second half of the trip click here.

 P.S.
-You are welcome to view related trip posts below.
-If you're interested in travel-related offers, you're welcome to view my 'best deals' page.
+If you're interested in travel-related offers, you're welcome to view my 'guided tours' and 'best deals' pages.
 Subscribers also have 'members only' benefits such as my updated Passover bulletin.
-To subscribe go here.
+To subscribe.

 Disclaimer: The blog may contain affiliate links.
 If you purchase something through these links, I will receive a small percentage of the profits at no extra cost to you.
 Thank you for supporting Israel-Best-Trips.com